 THE JOHN HOOTMAN MEMORIAL AWARD

-The John Hootman Memorial Award (formerly known as the "Hooter's Hummer" Award) will be presented annually at the January meeting of the Western States Auto Theft Investigators (WSATI) Association.
+The John Hootman Memorial Award (formerly known as the "Hooter's Hummer" Award) is presented annually at the January meeting of the Western States Auto Theft Investigators (WSATI) Association.
 It is named after the late California Highway Patrol Investigator John D. Hootman of the Inland Division Investigations Services Unit.
 It honors the memory of an officer who gave so much time, effort, enthusiasm, and innovation towards helping the construction industry prevent and resolve equipment crimes.

 The name "Hooter's Hummer" represents the last major case he spearheaded, the $10 million dollar recovery case against a suspect.
 This was the code name that John created for that memorable five-year case.
 That case remains the largest recovery of stolen construction equipment in United States History.